johnhaddon/rtd/docs/autoGenerated/GafferImage/ImageWriter.md

 types supported by OpenImageIO are supported by the ImageWriter.

 ## user

  Container for user-defined plugs.
 Nodes should never make their own plugs here, so users are free to do as they wish.

 ## preTasks

  Input connections to upstream nodes which must be executed before this node.

 ## postTasks

  Input connections to nodes which must be executed after this node, but which don't need to be executed before downstream nodes.

 ## task

  Output connections to downstream nodes which must not be executed until after this node.

 ## dispatcher

  Container for custom plugs which dispatchers use to control their behaviour.

+### dispatcher.batchSize

+ Maximum number of frames to batch together when dispatching tasks.

+### dispatcher.immediate

+ Causes this node to be executed immediately upon dispatch, rather than have its execution be scheduled normally by the dispatcher.
+For instance, when using the LocalDispatcher, the node will be executed immediately in the dispatching process and not in a background process as usual.

+When a node is made immediate, all upstream nodes are automatically considered to be immediate too, regardless of their settings.

 ## in

  The image to be written to disk.

 ## fileName

  The name of the file to be written.
 File sequences with arbitrary padding may be specified using the '#' character as a placeholder for the frame numbers.

 ## channels

  The channels to be written to the file.

 ## out

  A pass-through of the input image.

 ## openexr

  Format options specific to OpenEXR files.

+### openexr.mode

+ The write mode for the OpenEXR file - scanline or tiled data.

+### openexr.compression

+ The compression method to use when writing the OpenEXR file.

+### openexr.dataType

+ The data type to be written to the OpenEXR file.

 ## dpx

  Format options specific to DPX files.

+### dpx.dataType

+ The data type to be written to the DPX file.

 ## tiff

  Format options specific to TIFF files.

+### tiff.mode

+ The write mode for the TIFF file - scanline or tiled data.

+### tiff.compression

+ The compression method to use when writing the TIFF file.

+### tiff.dataType

+ The data type to be written to the TIFF file.

 ## field3d

  Format options specific to Field3D files.

+### field3d.mode

+ The write mode for the Field3D file - scanline or tiled data.

+### field3d.dataType

+ The data type to be written to the Field3D file.

 ## fits

  Format options specific to FITS files.

+### fits.dataType

+ The data type to be written to the FITS file.

 ## iff

  Format options specific to IFF files.

+### iff.mode

+ The write mode for the IFF file - scanline or tiled data.

 ## jpeg

  Format options specific to Jpeg files.

+### jpeg.compressionQuality

+ The compression quality for the Jpeg file to be written.
+A value between 0 (low quality, high compression) and 100 (high quality, low compression).

 ## jpeg2000

  Format options specific to Jpeg2000 files.

+### jpeg2000.dataType

+ The data type to be written to the Jpeg2000 file.

 ## png

  Format options specific to PNG files.

+### png.compression

+ The compression method to use when writing the PNG file.

+### png.compressionLevel

+ The compression level of the PNG file.
+This is a value between 0 (no compression) and 9 (most compression).

 ## rla

  Format options specific to RLA files.

+### rla.dataType

+ The data type to be written to the RLA file.

 ## sgi

  Format options specific to SGI files.

+### sgi.dataType

+ The data type to be written to the SGI file.

 ## targa

  Format options specific to Targa files.

+### targa.compression

+ The compression method to use when writing the Targa file.

 ## webp

  Format options specific to WebP files.

+### webp.compressionQuality

+ The compression quality for the WebP file to be written.
+A value between 0 (low quality, high compression) and 100 (high quality, low compression).